 The Triple-patterned Watchcap pattern comes from the “Hat’s On” book.
 I love the look of this little colorwork hat, but “little” is the key word here.

 I should have known better.
 I knit tightly and this is colorwork – which tends to be tighter and smaller in the end than regular knitting.
 I decided to knit the size “small”.
+It ended up being about 15 inches around, which is a child’s size.

 Originally I had wanted to make this for my grown daughter, who does have a smallish head, but not that small.
 I realized, not too far into the knit, that this hat would be too small for an adult head.
 I kept knitting anyway to see if I liked the pattern after all.
 And I did.